builtbykrit/WTAHelpers/README.md

 [CocoaPods](http://cocoapods.org) is the dependency manager for Objective-C projects.
 It has thousands of libraries and can help you scale your projects elegantly.

-Currently WTAHelpers is not in tbe CocoaPods spec repository because it is still undergoing rapid development.
+Currently WTAHelpers is not in the CocoaPods Spec repository while it is under development.
+In the meantime you can use the helpers as a pod by pointing the podspec in the repository.

 #### Including all of the helpers in your Podfile: